 - All server roles used in a cluster, especially the Certificate Authority role if the integrated CA is used, must be installed on the hidden replica for the backup to be able to restore those services.

 - For more information about creating and working with IdM backups, see Backing Up and Restoring IdM.

 Other use cases include high-load operations on the IdM API or the LDAP server, such as a mass import or extensive queries.
 To install a replica as hidden, pass the

 For further details about installing a replica, see Installing an Identity Management replica.

-Alternatively, you can change the state of an existing replica.
-For details, see Demotion and Promotion of Hidden Replicas.
+You can also change the state of an existing replica.
+For details, see Demoting or promoting hidden replicas.